rsghotra/JumpTrading/README.md

    The above command will create an executable in /build/Debug directory with name JumpTrading.exe.
 7. On MacOSX, Linux: CMake had generated a Make file in ../JumprTrading/build directory.
 8. On MacOSX, Linux: When Make file is created.
 While you are in /build directory.
 Run make file by typing: make
 9. On MacOSX, Linux: Executable will be generated in /build directory.
-With name JumpTrading
+With name JumpTrading.

 #How to run smoke tests supplied in testData/input directory.
 1. Open shell on linux and cd to ../JumpTrading/testData